jjvanzon/Circular-Language-Spec-Plans/done/2008-10-1-organize-circular-language-ideas-2.md

 Ideas out of the idea box were scattered around the documentation, dumped into the development version of the article of the right subject.

-The description of the main project *Encircle Language Spec* was updated, mainly its article list.
+The description of the main project *Circular Language Spec* was updated, mainly its article list.

 ### Project steps